backpackcloud/captain-hook/README.md

 #### Transmitter Type

 Back to the common Transmitter configuration, every configuration must include the key `type` so the Captain can pass the right command to the crew.
 You can have as much as Transmitters you need as long as they have different names.
+The only name restriction is `virtual` which is used internally to represent a virtual address (more on that later) and thus should not be used to create a Transmitter.

 #### Telegram